-Configuring The Loadbalancer.org Appliance Using The Web Based Wizard log in to the console: Username: root
+Configuring The Loadbalancer.org Appliance Using The Web Based Wizard

 This section deals with the process of configuring a single load balancer appliance via the web based wizard.
 The web based wizard enables you to configure a complete working configuration with one virtual server and one real server.
-You can then continue in the web interface to make modifications to this basic configuration, add additional Virtual IP's (VIPs), additional Real Servers (RIPs) etc.
+You can then continue in the web interface to make modifications to this initial configuration, add additional Virtual IP's (VIPs), additional Real Servers (RIPs) etc.

-Network interface configuration
+Initial Network interface configuration